Mobel Yummies Restaurant

 • Use it as a stepping stone to work further on future products.

 If you got to this stage, wow!
-I really do appreciate you and hope my work made a positive impact on your thinking.
+I really do appreciate you and hope my work made a positive impact on you.
 Don't forget to say hi, as I do enjoy hearing from different people.
-Until the next project...
+Until the next one...